goodreasonai/abbey/README.md

 ### Embeding Models (Embeds)

 Embedding models are configured under `embeds` in `settings.yml`.
 For now, exactly one mandatory embedding model is used across Abbey at a time.
 Embedding models are used to search over documents.
-Remember to configure the relevant provider settings as [shown above](#integration-specific-configuration).
+Remember to configure the relevant provider settings if needed as [shown above](#integration-specific-configuration).

 ```
 embeds: